Christian-Stefan/Image-Segmentation-with-low-memory-print-and-fast-EfficientNet-model/Final assignment/README.md

 In short, this project contains:

 - A semantic segmentation model based on an EfficientNet encoder and U-net decoder;
-- A `requirements.txt` file containing the Python dependencies
+- A `requirements.txt` file containing the Python dependencies;
-- Training and/or inference scripts required to reproduce the experiment (e.g., Hyperparameter optimization/`train_hypo.py` or mere training/`train.py`)
+- Training and/or inference scripts required to reproduce the experiment (e.g., Hyperparameter optimization/`train_hypo.py` or mere training/`train.py`);
-- Supporting files needed to run the experiment in a slurm environment (e.g., `Dockerfile`)
+- Supporting files needed to run the experiment in a slurm environment (e.g., `Dockerfile`);
 - Additional test steps to ensure smoothless execution;

 ## Prerequisites

 Before running the project, make sure all required Python packages are installed in your local environment.
 The dependency file is located under the `Perquisites` directory.
 From the root directory of the repository, run:

 ```bash
 pip install -r Perquisites/requirements.txt